 Note: It is important to properly support the liver during and after IPT due to the increased amount of toxins that will be passing thru the body.
 At Sunridge, we take a comprehensive approach to treating illness and the body.
 Our goal is to properly support the body so it can react using its own natural defense mechanisms.
 This provides our patients with the best opportunity of staying cancer-free and healthy long-term.

 IPT Treatment at Sunridge

-At Sunridge Medical, our highly-trained physicians are experts in providing an integrated approach to the treatment of cancer and chronic disease.
+At Sunridge Medical, our highly-trained physicians are experts in providing an integrated approach to the treatment of cancer with IPT therapy.
 Our treatment plans are individualized and involve both traditional and alternative medicines.
 The physicians at Sunridge Medical have found that symptoms frequently can be improved and even reversed with our natural treatments.
-We take a holistic approach to patient care and strive not only treat the disease, but also alleviate symptoms, increase quality of life and, most importantly, address the underlying cause of disease.
+We take a holistic approach to patient care and strive not only to treat the disease, but also to alleviate symptoms, increase the quality of life and, most importantly, address the underlying cause of the disease.

 References on IPT

 The insulin-like growth factor (IGF) signaling system plays key roles in the establishment and progression of different types of cancer.
 In agreement with this idea, substantial evidence has shown that the type I IGF receptor (IGF-IR) and its primary ligand IGF-I are important for maintaining the survival of malignant cells of hematopoietic origin.
 In this review, we discuss the current understanding of the role of IGF-IR signaling in cancer with a focus on hematological neoplasms.
 We also address the emergence of IGF-IR as a potential therapeutic target for the treatment of different types of cancer including plasma cell myeloma, leukemia, and lymphoma.